priyakdey/book-case/README.md

 # BookCase

-This is a part of an exercise for a [Full Stack Development Challenge](https://github.com/infoxchange/full-stack-developer-challenge).

->[!NOTE]
-> This implementation is purely for educational and experimental purpose.

 This is a small web application for managing a list of books.
 Each book will have an **ISBN**, **name** and **author**.
 Each author will be having a **first name** and **last name**.

+>[!NOTE]
+> _This implementation is purely for educational and experimental purpose._

+This is a part of an exercise for a [Full Stack Development Challenge](https://github.com/infoxchange/full-stack-developer-challenge).

 ### Backend Implementation